 The UPSC CSE Exam notification has all the details you are looking for.
 This includes further details of relaxation, medical requirements for various services like IAS, IPS, IFS, IRS etc, and even the entire UPSC syllabus.

 If you are unable to find it on the UPSC website, don’t worry.
 Just download the ‘Beginner’s Guide to Success in UPSC Civil Services Exam‘.
 The latest UPSC notification is added towards the end.

 When did UPSC relax the age and number of attempt, for the last time?

 It was in 2014.

-Read the notification by Center giving relaxation in the number of attempts and age limits for UPSC Civil Services Exam.
-We kept updating this post whenever we come across any changes in the age-limit or number of attempts, however, it is always advised to cross-check the latest notification about IAS exam eligibility criteria published in the official UPSC website.
+Read the notification by the Center giving relaxation in the number of attempts and age limits for the UPSC Civil Services Exam.
+We kept updating this post whenever we come across any changes in the age limit or number of attempts, however, it is always advised to cross-check the latest notification about IAS exam eligibility criteria published on the official UPSC website.